 Bowdon DUI Lawyer – Bowdon DUI Attorney

-If you have been arrested for DUI in the City of Bowdon or anywhere in Carroll County, you should know that you only have ten business days from the date of your arrest to file an Administrative License Suspension (ALS) hearing to save your license from suspension.
+If you have been arrested for DUI in the City of Bowdon or anywhere in Carroll County, you should know that you only have thirty days from the date of your arrest to file an Administrative License Suspension (ALS) hearing to save your license from suspension or to request an ignition interlock device.
 The cost to file is $150.
-If this hearing is not requested by you or your Bowdon DUI Lawyer, your Georgia driver's license will automatically be suspended.
+If this hearing or the interlock device is not requested by you or your Bowdon DUI Lawyer, your Georgia driver's license will automatically be suspended.

 If you refused the State's chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended for one full year with no chance for a restricted permit or early reinstatement.
 Contact a skilled Bowdon DUI Attorney today to discuss your options.